 - Honors seminars are small classes taught under the HON rubric.
 They may be taught at the 1000- (first-year seminars) or 2000-level and typical provide General Education credit.
 Faculty may also submit proposals to create a new honors course.

-- Many academic departments regularly offer smaller, focused honors sections of required courses with smaller enrollments.
+- Many academic departments regularly offer smaller, focused standalone honors sections of disciplinary courses with smaller enrollments.

 - In cases where a standalone honors section isn’t feasible, departments may offer an embedded Honors section in which a small number of students take a standard course for Honors credit, typically with enhanced coursework.